-Wildfire & Drought Lookout!
+Wildfire & Drought LOOKOUT!

-Protecting Paradise: Uniting Against Wildfire Threats
+Protecting Hawaii: Uniting Against Wildfire Threats

 This campaign is a continuous effort to raise awareness and preparedness.
 It informs people across the state about current fire and drought conditions, offers tips for safeguarding life and property from wildfires, and delivers education on managing prolonged drought.